duo-labs/secret-bridge/README.md

     webhook_url='your_webhook_url'
 ```

-You may supply the webhook URL via the environment variable `SLACK_WEBHOOK_URL`, and setting the requisite value in `config.toml` to `env`.
+You may supply the webhook URL via the environment variable `SLACK_WEBHOOK_URL`, and setting the requisite value in `config.toml` to `env` or leaving it blank.

 Setting Up the Webhook
 ----------------------

-You may choose to pass the Github webhook secret and host via the environment variables `GITHUB_WEBHOOK_SECRET` and `GITHUB_WEBHOOK_HOST`, and setting the corresponding values in `config.toml` to `env`.
+You may choose to pass the Github webhook secret and host via the environment variables `GITHUB_WEBHOOK_SECRET` and `GITHUB_WEBHOOK_HOST`, and setting the corresponding values in `config.toml` to `env` or leaving them blank.

 Usage
 =====